qbrc-cnap/kallisto-disambiguation-dge/docker/report.md

     - This directory contains an interactive HTML-based QC report which summarizes read quality, pseudo-alignment information, and other metrics.
 It was produced by MultiQC, and information can be found at <https://multiqc.info/>.
 - **Quantifications**
     - Quantification tables, which give estimates of the mRNA quantity, as expressed in units of *transcripts per million* (TPM).
 Files are tab-delimited.
 These may be opened with your software of choice, including spreadsheet software such as Excel (note: <https://doi.org/10.1186/s13059-016-1044-7>).
-- **Logs**
-    - This contains logs and summaries produced by the various tools.
-These can be used for troubleshooting, if necessary.
 - **Differential expression results**

     Differential expression results performed by Sleuth are organized by the contrasts requested.
 Thus, each folder, named by the contrast, contains the following files: